apache/samza/docs/learn/documentation/versioned/jobs/configuration.md

 ### Configuration Keys

 A complete list of configuration keys can be found on the [Configuration Table](configuration-table.html) page.
+Note that configuration keys prefixed with "sensitive." are treated specially, in that the values associated with such keys will be masked in logs and Samza's YARN ApplicationMaster UI.
+This is to prevent accidental disclosure only; no encryption is done.

 ## [Packaging &raquo;](packaging.html)